harksys/npmvet/README.md

 ![](./.github/blessed.png?raw=true)

 ### JSON
-The `JSON` renderer will print a JSON array with a match info for each package
+The `JSON` renderer will print a JSON array with match information for each package.

     $ npmvet -r json